What's The Oldest Church in The State of North Carolina?

 What is The Oldest Church in The State of North Carolina?North Carolina - A state with deep colonial roots, is home to numerous historic sites that offer glimpses into its early past.
 In Bath, the oldest incorporated town in North Carolina (1705), stands a particularly venerable structure: St. Thomas Episcopal Church.
 Constructed in 1734, this historic church is the oldest surviving church building in the entire state, a beautiful testament to early colonial faith and architecture.

-Located on Craven Street in Bath, North Carolina, St. Thomas Episcopal Church remains an active place of worship.
-It is also open to visitors who wish to appreciate its history and architecture.
-Exploring the church and its grounds offers a tangible connection to North Carolina's colonial past and the lives of its earliest European settlers.
+Today, St. Thomas, located on Craven Street in the heart of Bath's historic district, is far from a silent museum.
+It remains an active place of worship for a new generation of parishioners.
+Its doors are also open to visitors from around the world, who come to explore the grounds, walk through its history, and touch a tangible connection to North Carolina's colonial past and the lives of its earliest European settlers.

 NC FlagSt.
 Thomas Episcopal Church in Bath is more than just an old building; it's a cornerstone of North Carolina's history.
 As the state's oldest surviving church structure, it provides invaluable insights into colonial architecture, early religious practices, and the enduring legacy of North Carolina's first town.
 Its connection to the colony's first public library further cements its importance, making it a must-visit destination for anyone interested in the rich history of the Tar Heel State.